23 Best Kid-Friendly Things to Do in Wolverhampton this Winter [by a Wolves Local]

 A must for aviation buffs, WW2 and Cold War enthusiasts

-Tour the home of iconic Wolves FC and learn about the club’s past dominance of English football
+Tour the home of iconic Wolves FC and learn about the club’s past dominance of English football.
+Book your tour HERE

 For a glimpse into 19th-century life, visit the magnificent National Trust – Wightwick Manor.
 This stately Victorian home brims with original Arts and Crafts furniture and décor.